seanmorris/prpl/README.md

 #### Matching

 `prpl` will run a match operation if the regular expression supplied is prefixed with an `m`, like so: `m/prpl/`.
-The leading `m` may be omitted.
+The leading `m` may be omitted, as `prpl` performs matching by default.

 Running a match operation will return only matching lines.
 Matches can be inverted with the `-v` option.